 Backpacking packs are built to handle a lot of abuse | Credit: Jason Hummel

 The main trade-off with thicker fabrics is added weight, which means that lightweight and ultralight backpacks often sacrifice some durability.
-One solution common among premium UL backpacks is the use of Dyneema or Ulta—materials known for being incredibly strong for how light they are.
+One solution common among premium UL backpacks is the use of Dyneema or Ultra—materials known for being incredibly strong for how light they are.
 However, while it’s a good idea to familiarize yourself with your pack’s fabric weight and composition, thin fabrics shouldn’t be a total deterrent unless you’re particularly hard on your gear, love to bushwhack, or wear a backpack for trail crew or guiding work.
 In fact, we’ve been downright impressed with the durability of lighter designs like the Gregory Facet (100D & 210D) and Osprey Eja (100D & 400D).

 Taking Granite Gear Crown3 backpack off (river bank)